CMPSC403-AlleghenyCollege-Fall2021/community_guidelines/README.md

 ### Interactions during the lab

 - Remain in the building during lab session although you are welcome to go work in other areas of Alden
+- Display academic honesty in your collaboration with others

 ### Interactions on Discord